 3. Utah Jazz

 Rudy Gobert is simply a fantastic interior defender.
-Veteran point guard Mike Conley is also showing signs of his prime form from his Memphis Grizzlies prime, and is among the more underrated stoppers in the game.
+Veteran point guard Mike Conley is also showing signs of his prime form from his Memphis Grizzlies heyday, and is among the more underrated stoppers in the game.
 Coach Quin Snyder just knows how to get the Jazz in tune as a functioning unit.
 They’re essentially the Celtics of the West, even adding some offensive firepower to help complement their defense better.

 2. Philadelphia 76ers

 The duo of Joel Embiid and Ben Simmons alone makes Philadelphia a seriously stout defense.
 The Sixers are second in defensive rating, second in steals per game and lead in average blocks.
 Tobias Harris is a versatile forward who can guard in the paint and on the wing as well, so in this edition of NBA defensive rankings, Philly earns its No. 2 spot.

 Tom Thibodeau was always going to bring defense to the Big Apple.
 The question was simply how soon it would start working, and it appears New York’s young core is already adapting Thibodeau’s system and seeing it click.
 The Knicks are top-three in defensive rating and lead the NBA in field goal defense (44.1%).